Push to install smoke, carbon monoxide detectors

 Chief Judge says they continue to fulfill those requests in the hopes of getting them into as many homes as possible.

-“It’s an important initiative for us because early detection for a fire is critical.”
+“It’s an important initiative for us because early detection for a fire is critical,” Judge said.

 After the too-close-for-comfort fire, Learn picked up a few more detectors for his home.
 He encourages others to do the same.

 “No matter if your landlords provide them or they don’t, go get them.
-That literally could have made everything faster and easier,” says Learn.
+That literally could have made everything faster and easier,” Learn said.

+The Scranton Fire Department’s smoke and carbon monoxide detector installation program is made possible by a Fire Prevention and Safety grant.

 Scranton residents who want detectors can call 570-348-4132 or email smokedetectors@scrantonpa.gov.